Details of the latest micro:bit hardware revision

 The nRF52 application processor is where user programs run.
 A single, complete application including user code, runtime code and Bluetooth stack is loaded and run directly from on-chip flash memory.
 All user accessible GPIO pins are provided by this processor.
 There is an on-board 2.4GHz radio peripheral used to provide Bluetooth and custom radio capabilities via an off-chip aerial.

 |Core variant||Arm Cortex-M4 32 bit processor with FPU|

 |More Info||Software, NRF52 datasheet|

 The on-board 2.4GHz supports Bluetooth communications via the Nordic S113 SoftDevice, which provides a fully qualified Bluetooth low energy stack.
 This allows the micro:bit to communicate with a wide range of Bluetooth devices, including smartphones and tablets.

 |Channels||50 2MHz channels, only 40 used (0 to 39), 3 advertising channels (37,38,39)|

 |Tx Power||-40dBm to 4dBm|

 |Congestion avoidance||Adaptive Frequency Hopping|

-The on board 2.4GHz transciever supports a number of other radio communications standards, including the proprietary Nordic Gazell protocol.
-This protocol provides a very simple small-packet broadcast radio interface between other devices that support this proprietary protocol, such as other micro:bit devices.
-The ‘radio’ interface that appears in a number of the languages on the micro:bit is built on top of this Gazell protocol.
+The on-board 2.4GHz transceiver supports a number of other radio communications standards, on which we build the microbit-radio protocol This protocol provides a very simple small-packet broadcast radio interface between other devices that support it, such as other micro:bit devices.
+The ‘radio’ interface that appears in a number of the languages on the micro:bit is built on top of this protocol.
 Additionally, the micro:bit runtime software adds a ‘group code’ to each data payload, allowing for simple user managed device addressing and filtering to take place.

 |Channel rate||1Mbps or 2Mbps|